-The Black-necked Stork is found along the north and east coast of Australia, sometimes as far south as Sydney, but this is not a common occurrence.
+The black-necked stork is found along the north and east coast of Australia, sometimes as far south as Sydney, but this is not a common occurrence.
 They inhabit freshwater marshes and wetlands, lakes, pools in open forests, mangroves and large rivers.

 Each bird hunts independently, striding through the shallow water, probing with its large powerful bill as it goes.
-The storks are freshwater foragers where their main food is fish, but they can also eat reptiles, frogs, crabs, rodents and carrion.
-When hunting active prey a bird may run a few seemingly disjointed steps and catch the food with a rapid thrust of the bill, swallowing it with a backward jerk of the head.
+The storks are freshwater foragers where their main food is fish, but they may also eat reptiles, frogs, crabs, rodents and even carrion.
+When hunting active prey a bird may run a few seemingly disjointed steps and catch the food with a rapid thrust of the bill, swallowing with a backward jerk of the head.

 Black Necked Stork Profiles

 J.J. is the first black-necked stork to be bred in captivity.
 He arrived from the Rainforest Habitat Wildlife Sanctuary in Port Douglas in 2004.
 J.J got his name from Jab, his mother, and James, his proud father.